iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 3. Compute the difference between the two sets of files.

-Once this file status has been determined, the necessary files can then be copied to or from cloud storage.
+Once this file status has been determined, the necessary files can then be copied to or from cloud storage ("file status" meaning file existence as well as other potential status information, such as modification time).
 Files which have been added or modified locally must be uploaded.
 Likewise, files which have been modified or added in cloud storage must be downloaded.

-While this may seem like a simple problem, it actually represents a significant performance bottleneck for data synchronization, particularly because of step
+While this may seem like a simple problem, it actually represents a substantial performance bottleneck for data synchronization, particularly because of step
+\#2.

-#2.
-When querying a cloud storage API, a data sync tool must make some number of
-API calls which will scale relative to the total number of files in both local and cloud storage.
-For large datasets, this can translate into a significant amount of runtime which must be spent on these status queries.
+When querying a cloud storage API, a data sync tool must make some number of API calls which will scale relative to the total number of files in both local and cloud storage.
+For large datasets, this can translate into a significant amount of runtime which must be spent querying file status from cloud storage.

+_Note: The term "file status query" will be used throughout this post when referring to this type of cloud storage API query._

 However, with new optimizations in DVC 1.0, we are now able to work around these limitations and provide substantial performance benefits over older DVC releases